 Last week, a friend of long standing and most excellent intelligence picked me up in San Francisco.
-Equipped with backpacks, food and her mother’s ashes, we were headed to Arcata’s Marsh and Wildlife Sanctuary, which is linked to a waste-water treatment plant- in flows the shit and out flows disinfected waste into the wetland and Humboldt Bay after (hopefully) all of the E.Coli and Enterococcus bacteria have been removed.
-You can smell the sewage at the marsh, but it’s a familiar enough odor, although a bit (ahem) concentrated.
-It’s not at all unpleasant as an olfactory backdrop.
-And it’s yet another prompt to think about death in all its stages.
+Equipped with backpacks, food and her mother’s ashes, we were headed to Arcata’s Marsh and Wildlife Sanctuary, which is linked to a waste-water treatment plant.
+In flows the shit, and out flows the disinfected waste into the wetland and Humboldt Bay after (hopefully) all of the E.Coli and Enterococcus bacteria have been removed.
+You can smell the sewage at the marsh.
+It’s a familiar odor; an olfactory prompt to think about life and death.

-Wetlands are also easy places to think about death and the cycle of life, as we pagans like to term it.
 The processes of reproduction, digestion and decomposition are in rapid and constant dialogue with each other in a wetland.
 The cycle is vastly sped up.
 There are organisms in a wetland that may only live for a few hours before becoming food for another organism.
-And wetlands are visually striking- long, flat places that reach into the distance; immortality’s portal flung wide, opening for the soul embarking on a long journey, if indeed, you hold dear the notion that the soul travels after death.
+Wetlands are visually striking.
+They are long, flat places that reach into the distance; immortality’s portal flung wide, open for souls embarking on the long journey, if indeed, you hold the notion that the soul travels after death.
 Californian wetlands almost always have a western orientation: in Celtic mythology, the West is a sort of directional/elemental psycho pomp that guides souls.

-My friend’s mother had died of acute myeloid leukemia back in October, ten months before we set about laying her to rest.
-She was diagnosed with paranoid schizophrenia.
-She lived alone in McKinleyville, a small town 5 minutes north of Arcata named after the nation’s 25th President William McKinley.
-McKinleyville is not a good place: it seems to be a small town filled with people who in my friend’s words “never smiled”.
-I saw a woman walking along a dirt road with a freshly blackened eye and a split lip which just deepened my dislike for the place.
-McKinleyville did not strike me as cheerfully disposed and seemed, in fact, to be a place that would worsen the condition of someone with mental illness.
+My friend’s mother had died of acute myeloid leukemia back in October, ten months before her ashes were scattered.
+She was a paranoid schizophrenia who lived alone in McKinleyville, a small town five minutes north of Arcata.
+McKinleyville did not feel like a good place.
+It seemed to be a small town filled with people who, in my friend’s words, “never smiled”.
+I saw a woman walking along a dirt road with a freshly blackened eye and a split lip, which just deepened my dislike for the place.
+McKinleyville struck me as a place that would worsen the condition of someone with mental illness.

 “My mother used to sit in a room and talk to herself,” said my friend later.
-McKinleyville is the perfect place to do things like that.
-She had been estranged from my friend and I think most of the rest of her family.
+She had been estranged from my friend and the rest of her family.
 She could not get up the short flight of stairs one day; this is when she knew something was terribly wrong.
 She called a neighbor for help and was ultimately medi-vacced to Stanford hospital in Palo Alto where she died, in stubborn denial of the physical catastrophe that was rapidly sinking her ship.

 My friend had fought long and hard to maintain contact with her mom.
-This was tough because in the throes of schizophrenia her mother had turned back to the Catholicism of her youth, which didn’t leave much room for understanding my friend’s particular arc; my friend is, in the words of semi-famous sign she held aloft at an anti Gulf War rally, a “transsexual, vegan, lesbian, epidemiologist punk” which is at totally at odds, any way you slice it, with conservative Catholicism.
+This was tough because in the throes of schizophrenia her mother had turned back to the Catholicism of her youth, which didn’t leave much room for understanding my friend’s particular arc; she is, in the words of semi-famous sign she held at an anti-Gulf War rally, a “transsexual, vegan, lesbian, epidemiologist punk” which is at totally at odds, any way you slice it, with conservative Catholicism.

-My friend tried her best to maintain contact, but about two years ago said “you really must stop treating me the way you do” in so many words in an elegant, eloquent letter to her mother, who responded to the letter by calling her and scolding her.
-It was hard to tell- and I myself had wondered- how long her relationship with her mother would last.
-I was sorry when it happened but not surprised.
+My friend tried her best to maintain contact with her mother, but about two years ago wrote her a letter in which she said, in so many words something like you really must stop treating me the way you do.
+Her mother responded to the letter by calling her and scolding her.
+It was hard to tell— and I myself had wondered— how long her relationship with her mother would last.
+I was sorry when the final conflict happened, but not surprised.

 The death of the mother made the future of verbal communication an impossibility, and so my friend’s decision to stop speaking to her mother was given an unexpected and final seal of approval from the tall skinny guy who walks around carrying a scythe.
-Her funeral was complicated, too- my friend was dis-invited to spare the feelings of some family members who, for one reason or another, agreed that the inclusion of the mother’s transsexual, vegan, lesbian, epidemiologist punk daughter would introduce an unnecessary note of controversy.
+The funeral was complicated, too.
+My friend was dis-invited to spare the feelings of some family members who, for one reason or another, agreed that the inclusion of the mother’s transsexual, vegan, lesbian, epidemiologist punk daughter would introduce an unnecessary note of controversy.
 “Blood is not thicker than water,” my friend said.
 I agreed with her.

-After we passed Ukiah, the smoke from a distant fire in Oregon turned the blue sky white and tinted the ground a faint but distinct shade of pure orange.
-We stopped at Standish-Hickey State Recreation Area.
-The South Fork of the Eel River is at low-ebb now, judging by the enormous expanse of bare alluvium that lies exposed to the sun on the broad banks.
-But there was enough water in the river to form spectacular swimming holes in Standish-Hickey SRA.
+After we passed Ukiah, the smoke from a distant fire in Oregon turned the blue sky white, and tinted the ground a faint but distinct shade of pure orange.
+We stopped at the Standish-Hickey State Recreation Area.
+The South Fork of the Eel River is at low-ebb now, judging by the enormous expanse of bare riverbank that lies exposed to the sun.
+But there was enough water in the river to form some spectacular swimming holes.
 My friend and I walked down to the swimming hole, unsure whether we were going to do much more than stretch our legs and look around.
 When I walked out onto the small beach that fronts the swimming hole, I knew we’d be there for at least twenty minutes.
 I ripped my clothes off and jumped in.